top of page

 The verb 'promulgate' draws its etymological origins from the Latin word 'promulgare,' which means 'to make publicly known' or 'to announce officially.'
 In ancient Rome, 'promulgare' was used in the context of declaring new laws and regulations to the Roman citizens.
 The term itself is thought to have derived from 'pro-' (forward) and 'mulgere' (to milk), possibly suggesting the idea of bringing something to light or making it accessible, akin to milking information out to the public.
 As 'promulgate' made its way into English, it retained its fundamental meaning of making a law, rule, or policy widely known and officially announced to the public.
 The etymology of 'promulgate' underscores its historical connection to the dissemination of important information and legal proclamations to ensure transparency and compliance within a society.

-Find the meaning of promulgate:
+Quiz: Find the meaning of the verb promulgate:

 Try Again!